PhantomInTime/mw2-death-quotes-for-headshot-darkness/README.md

 ## MW2 Death Quotes for Headshot Darkness
 This is just a json file containing the quotes you see when you die in OG MW2 that will overwrite the custom death strings file for the mod Headshot Darkness.
-Be aware that this changes the all 3 custom fields, so there's not distinguishment between a bodyshot, headshot, or explosive death.
+Be aware that this changes all 3 custom fields, so there's no distinguishment between a bodyshot, headshot, or explosive death.
 All quotes can be shown for all types.

 # PLEASE NOTE
 This is just a hollowed out version of the mod path so you can drag and drop just like the actual mod.
 This means that this does not contain the actual mod